CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 | `1`  | Has metadata      |

-When the tile has metadata, the index of the tile in the subdivision buffer will be the index of corresponding metadata property in the associated buffer in the `3DTILES_tile_metadata` extension.
+When the tile has metadata, the index of the tile in the subdivision buffer will be the index of corresponding metadata property in the `3DTILES_tile_metadata` extension.

 #### Level Offsets

 In the content and metadata objects, a level offset and a default value can be specified to implicitly apply the default value to each tile in all levels before the specified level offset.
-Similar to

 #### Level Offset Fill

 The level offset fill describes the state of all tiles in levels before the level offset.

+### Bitstream Storage

+Bitstreams are stored in `bufferView`s, which are typed views into a binary buffer.
+The value of any `bufferView` property used in this extension is an index into the `bufferViews` array of the `3DTILES_binary_buffers` extension.

 ### Bitstream Layout